Classic French Madeleines

 • 150 grams (3/4 cup) white granulated sugar

-• 150 grams 3 eggs large eggs, at room temperature
+• 150 grams eggs, at room temperature (about 3 large eggs in North America region)

 • 19 grams 1 egg yolk egg yolk from a large egg, at room temperature